Perfect 2-colorings of Hamming graphs: Necessary conditions on parameters of perfect colorings

-\begin{proof} For a $(b,1)$-coloring $f$, the neighborhood of each vertex of the second color has exactly one vertex of the first color.
+\begin{proof} For a $(b,1)$-coloring $f$, each vertex of the second color has exactly one neighbor of the first color.
 It yields that each line of $H(n,q)$ contains $0$, $1$ or $q$ vertices of the first color and $q$, $q-1$ or $0$ vertices of the second color.
 In particular, every line containing a given vertex of the first color has either $q-1$ or $0$ vertices of the second color.
 So $b$ is divisible by $q-1$.

 Let $b = m(q-1)$ for some $m \in \mathbb{N}$.
 Suppose that $q = p^s$ for some prime $p$.
-Since $b$ and $c=1$ are relatively prime, Theorem~\ref{corbound} implies that $b + 1$ divides $q^r$ for some $r \in \mathbb{N}$ and $b + 1 = p^t$ for some $t \in \mathbb{N}$.
-It is not hard to see that $b = p^t - 1$ is divisible by $q-1 = p^s - 1$ if and only if $t = rs$ for some $r \in \mathbb{N}$.
+Since $b$ and $c=1$ are relatively prime, Theorem~\ref{corbound} implies that $b + 1$ divides $q^r$ for some $r \in \mathbb{N}$ and $b + 1 = p^j$ for some $j \in \mathbb{N}$.
+It is not hard to see that $b = p^j - 1$ is divisible by $q-1 = p^s - 1$ if and only if $j = rs$ for some $r \in \mathbb{N}$.
 Thus $b + 1 = q^r$. \end{proof}

 In hypercubes $H(n,2)$, there is an additional necessary condition on parameters of $(b,c)$-colorings.

 \begin{lemma}[\cite{FDF:CorrImmBound}] If there exists a $(b,c)$-coloring of $H(n,2)$ with $b \neq c$, then $n \geq \frac{3}{4}(b+c)$. \end{lemma}